-Our integrated post-release support program offers help in three key areas: education, employment, and mental health/social services.
+Our community-based program services offer help in three key areas: education, employment, and emotional well-being through mental health & social services.

 GOSO’s Community Program has been based in East Harlem since 2005.
 While all aspects of GOSO’s programming are important to the overall success of those we serve, our Community Program is central to our mission of assisting participants to achieve their personal and professional goals and avoid (re)involvement in the criminal justice system.

 Skills training is essential to our participants’ success.
 Over two weeks, participants engage in 14 workshops that cover workforce basics.
 The curriculum culminates with participants — equipped with a resume, cover letter, and professional attire — completing a final interview.
 Upon passing the interview, individuals earn a $200 stipend and are then eligible to participate in all of our program opportunities.

 A modified version of our Two-Week Job Readiness Curriculum, the Adolescent Curriculum is designed for 16- to 18-year-old participants who are full-time public school students.
 The Curriculum runs in the evenings during the school year and introduces students to a variety of employment and educational pathways.

 GOSO is one of the few reentry programs staffed by licensed social workers to provide therapeutically informed case management services.
 Each participant is assigned a social worker, known as a Career Manager, with whom they work on their goals.
 Our staff provides effective treatment in the form of individual or group psychotherapy to address the mental health issues experienced by our participants.